rafael-azevedo/verifierTester/README.md

 ```

 Json struct is the following

+The output string will contain the stdOut and stdErr from the osdctl binary execution
 ```golang
 // Define the struct to match the JSON structure type VerifierRun struct {